 - 1. Considerate and respectful care. - 2.
 Every consideration of privacy concerning their health care program.
 Case discussions and documentation of consultation, examination, and treatments are confidential and should be conducted discreetly. - 3.
-Expect that all communications and records pertaining to their care will be treated as confidential (HIPAA, Health Insurance Portability & Accountability Act of 1996).
+Expect that all communications and records pertaining to their care will be treated as confidential.